dentiny/duckdb-distributed-execution/docs/README.md

 Duckherder is a DuckDB extension built upon [storage extension](https://github.com/duckdb/duckdb/pull/6066) that enables (certain) distributed query execution across multiple worker nodes using [Arrow Flight](https://arrow.apache.org/docs/format/Flight.html) for efficient data transfer.
 It allows you to seamlessly work with remote tables and execute queries in parallel across distributed workers while maintaining DuckDB's familiar SQL interface.

+## WIP Disclaimer
+This repository is currently a work in progress, and not yet for production usage.
+Feel free to play around with it, give me feedback, and ping me for feature request and collaboration!

 ## Table of Contents

 - [Overview](#overview)